Portland Entrepreneur Wins PitchfestNW by Making a Reusable Bag to Press Fresh Nut Milk

 Goodnuss, a Portland startup that creates "the world's first reusable mess-free nut milk bag," took home the 2018 PitchfestNW award at TechfestNW today.

-The prize earns the product's inventors $100,000 in investment funds from Elevate Capital.
+Goodnuss was chosen out of 75 startups pitching their products to investors at this weekend's event.
+The four other finalists were Hooke Audio, BladeRunner, Cirkled In, and Allgo.
+PitchfestNW was sponsored by the Oregon Venture Fund.

-Goodnuss was one of seven startups pitching their products to investors at this weekend's event.
+Hooke Audio makes out-of-ear headphones; BladeRunner created a device that harnesses energy from flowing water; Cirkled In is a porfolio platform that helps high school students get recognized by colleges; and Allgo is a "review site where fat people rate the comfort and accessibility of places so others can know what it's like. "

-Founder Lizz Hampton accepted the award in a shirt with the printed slogan, "Professional Nut Milker."
+Goodnuss Founder Lizz Hampton accepted the award in a shirt with the printed slogan, "Professional Nut Milker."

 Winking aside, Hampton's product promises convenient, fresh-pressed milk from the pulp of almonds, cashews and filberts.